If you find that the cost of accommodation deters you from long-term or even short-term travel – it shouldn’t.

-On some of my visits to London, I found opportunities to stay at people’s flats while taking care of their cats.
-This meant I could prolong my stay at one of the most expensive cities in the world.
-But there’s another advantage.
+In some of the places I’ve travelled to, I found opportunities to stay at people’s flats while taking care of their cats.
+This meant I could travel for longer, but again, it’s not just about saving money…

 Most homeowners have set dates for their vacation, so to increase the likelihood of finding a house sitting opportunity, you want to plan ahead of time.

-These are some of the leading websites to look for a place to stay as a house sitter:
+TrustedHousesitters is one of the leading websites to look for a place to stay as a house sitter.